ste93/tucson_refactoring/TuCSoN/how-to/how-to.md

 <a name="4">\[4\]</a> If you are using [Eclipse IDE](http://www.eclipse.org/home/index.php) for developing in Java, ANT is included: click "Window > Show View > Ant" then click "Add buildfiles" from the ANT view and select file `build.xml` within `ant-scripts/` folder.
 Now expand the "TuCSoN build file" from the ANT view and finally double click on target `compile` to start the build process.

-<a name="5">\[5\]</a> Actually, also a **TuCSoN-1.11.0.0209-noexamples.jar** is built.
-It is the same as **TuCSoN-1.11.0.0209.jar** except for the explanatory examples in package `alice.tucson.examples.*`, which are excluded.
+<a name="5">\[5\]</a> Actually, also a **tucson-noexamples.jar** is built.
+It is the same as **tucson.jar** except for the explanatory examples in package `alice.tucson.examples.*`, which are excluded.

 <a name="6">\[6\]</a> If you directly downloaded TuCSoN jar or if you built it from sources without using the provided ANT script, simply adjust the given command to suit your configuration.

-<a name="7">\[7\]</a> If you do not want to use the command prompt to launch Java applications, adjust the given command to suit your configuration, e.g., if your are using [Eclipse IDE](http://www.eclipse.org/home/index.php): right-click on "TuCSoN-1.11.0.0209.jar > Run As > Run Configurations..." then double-click on "Java Application", finally select "TucsonNodeService - alice.tucson.service" as the main class (`-cp TuCSoN-1.11.0.0209.jar:../libs/2p.jar` is automatically added by Eclipse according to project's build path settings).
+<a name="7">\[7\]</a> If you do not want to use the command prompt to launch Java applications, adjust the given command to suit your configuration, e.g., if your are using [Eclipse IDE](http://www.eclipse.org/home/index.php): right-click on "tucson.jar > Run As > Run Configurations..." then double-click on "Java Application", finally select "TucsonNodeService - alice.tucson.service" as the main class (`-cp tucson.jar:../libs/2p.jar` is automatically added by Eclipse according to project's build path settings).

 <a name="8">\[8\]</a> Separator `:` works on Mac & Linux only, use `;` on Windows.